dssg/triage/example/config/README.md

         - `choices`:
         - `metrics`: `sum`
     - (Second column)
-        - `column`: 'shape' (As with the top-level imputation rules, `all` can be used for the feature-level rules to specify the same type of imputation for all aggregation functions)
+        - `column`: `shape` (As with the top-level imputation rules, `all` can be used for the feature-level rules to specify the same type of imputation for all aggregation functions)
         - `imputation`:
             - `all`:
                 `type`: `zero`